-2.9 Assemble in MRI Compatibility Mode: '-M'
+2.9 Assemble in MRI Compatibility Mode: -M

-The '-M' or '--mri' option selects MRI compatibility mode.
-This changes the syntax and pseudo-op handling of as to make it compatible with the ASM68K or the ASM960 (depending upon the configured target) assembler from Microtec Research.
+The -M or --mri option selects MRI compatibility mode.
+This changes the syntax and pseudo-op handling of as to make it compatible with the ASM68K assembler from Microtec Research.
 The exact nature of the MRI syntax will not be documented here; see the MRI manuals for more information.
 Note in particular that the handling of macros and macro arguments is somewhat different.
 The purpose of this option is to permit assembling existing MRI assembler code using as.